thrivingproject/christianisaman/static/Git.md

 If there are merge conflicts, follow the steps above for [fixing merge conflicts](#Fixing-Merge-Conflicts).

 Finally, delete the branch by running `% git branch -d <branch>`.
+### Remotes
+To my laptop, GitHub is remote, and my `.git` directory is local.
+To the remote repository (GitHub) my laptop is a remote respository.
+The two can be connected by writing `git remote add <URL-of-remote-github-repository>`.
+The URL can be access via the GitHub repository's webpage.

 ## GitHub CLI `gh`